TheHive-Project/TheHiveDocs/admin/configuration.md

  - click on `Import templates` button and select the downloaded package

 HTTP client used by Cortex connector use global configuration (in `play.ws`) but can be overridden in Cortex section and in each Cortex server configuration.
 Refer to section 8 for more detail on how to configure HTTP client.

 ### 7. MISP
-TheHive has the ability to connect to one or several MISP servers.
-Within the configuration file, you can register your MISP server(s) under the
+TheHive has the ability to connect to one or several MISP servers to import and export events.
+Within the configuration file, you can register your MISP server(s) under the the `misp` configuration keyword.
+Each server shall be identified using an arbitrary name, its `url`, the corresponding authentication `key` and optional `tags` to add to the corresponding cases when importing MISP events.

-#####Important Note
+##### Important Notes

 **TheHive requires MISP 2.4.73 or better**.
 Make sure that your are using a compatible version of MISP before reporting problems.
 MISP 2.4.72 and below do not work correctly with TheHive.

+For the moment, this allows TheHive to import _and_ export events from and to configured servers.
+Having different configuration for sources and destinations servers is expected in a future version.

 #### 7.1 Minimal Configuration
 To sync with a MISP server and retrieve events,  edit the `application.conf` file and adjust the example shown below to your setup:

 ```
-## Enable the MISP module
+## Enable the MISP module (import and export events)
 play.modules.enabled += connectors.misp.MispConnector

 misp {